Before you apply

 Review the OTCO procedures manual for a deep dive into our process and policies.

 All new applicants must have their operation inspected prior to harvesting organic crops or running organic products.
 We recommend submitting your application at least six (6) weeks before you intend to harvest or run organic products.
-Always be sure to review our application deadlines for updates on our administrative capacity to receive and process applications and how this may impact your certification timing needs.

 Review the OTCO Fee Schedule to understand costs.